 How fortunate we are to have been planted here in Australia.
 Sure, we have our problems.
 We have floods and droughts and unemployment, but we also have organizations that care for us in our need.
 The Government pays us unemployment and pension benefits, child-care support and offers hospital and health care.

 In countries on the other side of our back fence, life is not nearly as comfortable as we have it here.
 Today our world seems to be getting smaller because our communications systems allow us to be more aware of what is happening throughout the world.
 In just a few hours we can fly to the other side of the globe.

 We can project ourselves via the internet instantaneously.
 We can pick up a mobile phone and be connected to any country in the world.

 So we are now more aware of the needs of others.
 In reality, the road the Samaritian crossed to help the unfortunate victim has now widened to include, not just our own neighbourhood, but the world.

 In Uganda for instance, 50% of the population is under the age of 15 and 78% is under the age of 35.
 Also there are nearly 2 million orphan children and no one gets any government handouts.

 Humanitarian Projects International Inc. is an organization similar to many others throughout the world that organizes volunteer support for vulnerable children and adults in different parts of the world.
-While the organisation is non-denominational, just like the Good Samaritan, their members see the seriousness of the on-going need and perhaps in some cases, without even knowing it, they accept the call from Jesus to help their neighbour.
+While the organisation is non-denominational, just like the Good Samaritan, their members see the seriousness of the on-going need and perhaps in some cases, without even knowing it they accept the call from Jesus to help our neighbour.

 By becoming a member of an organisation like H.P.I. then, when we reach out and touch those we help, we will be touching them for everyone who has helped us to do what Jesus wants of us.
-It is a wonderful way to fulfill the command to love our neighbor.
+It is a wonderful way to fulfill the command to love our neighbour.